Published by BioNixusUpdated May 2026Open access

 How does Italy's regional healthcare variation affect pharmaceutical market access?

 Italy's 20 regions have significant autonomy in healthcare budget management, creating a fragmented market access landscape despite national AIFA reimbursement.
 Regions can add products to regional formularies beyond the national PFN, impose additional restrictions on AIFA-approved products, and negotiate regional-level contracts.
 Lombardy (Regione Lombardia, population 10M), Emilia-Romagna, Veneto, and Lazio account for a disproportionate share of pharmaceutical spend and hospital prescribing.
-Regional formulary inclusion (Prontuario Terapeutico Regionale, PTR) is a separate step from national AIFA reimbursement for accessing the hospital channel in many regions.
-Market access strategies must account for regional tier variations in launch sequencing.
+Regional formulary inclusion (Prontuario Terapeutico Regionale, PTR) is a separate step from national AIFA reimbursement for accessing the hospital channel in many regions, and adoption timelines can differ by 12 months or more between the fastest and slowest regions.
+Market access strategies must account for regional tier variations in launch sequencing, prioritising early engagement with Emilia-Romagna, Lombardy, and Tuscany, which typically adopt new PTR listings fastest.

 Expert consultation